The Growth Guarantee Scheme (GGS) is live - contact us today 01473 553 430

 Merchant Finance: The Smarter Way to Fund Your Business

-That’s why merchant finance has been gaining traction across the UK.
+Merchant finance has been gaining traction across the UK.
 It’s flexible, fast, and surprisingly fair.
-This form of funding is quietly becoming a go-to lifeline for UK businesses, particularly those that take the bulk of their payments by card.
+This form of funding is quietly becoming a go-to for UK businesses, particularly those that take the bulk of their payments by card.
+But what exactly is merchant finance, and why are so many switched-on businesses turning to it?

 Read more